Gain the piece of paper to become the project manager on major civil, oil and gas projects here and internationally…

 It applies to individuals responsible for managing and leading a project in an organisation, business, or as a consultant.

-This unit describes the skills and knowledge required to develop and monitor implementation of the operational plan to provide efficient and effective workplace practices within the organisation’s productivity and profitability plans.
+This unit describes the skills and knowledge required to develop and monitor the implementation of operational plans to support efficient and effective workplace practices and organisational productivity and profitability.

-This unit applies to individuals who manage the work of others and operate within the parameters of a broader strategic and/or business plan.
+The unit applies to individuals who manage the work of others and operate within the parameters of a broader strategic and/or business plans.

 This unit covers the administration, monitoring and transition of contracts.